 Income support is a means tested scheme which, in addition to paying cash benefits, covers the cost of primary health care expenses, such as doctor and nurse appointments.
 The annual average number of appointments for people in receipt of this assistance was divided by the annual average for people who did not receive this assistance to produce a ratio showing how frequency of access to healthcare is impacted by the cost to the individual.
 For the purpose of this report, people in receipt of Income Support who are also in receipt of health related benefits have been excluded, as they may require more frequent visits with a health care professional, therefore affecting the ratio.
-This figure has not yet been updated for 2020.
+It has not yet been possible to provide this figure for 2020 or 2021.